 Offering white the a-pawn.
-White can take it, but either the b-pawn would drop immediately, or black could immediately focus on a kingside attack with h5-h4.
+White can take it, but either the b-pawn would immediately drop, or black could switch the focus to a kingside attack with h5-h4.
 Thanks to black's bishop on e6, white's b-pawn cannot get out of the starting blocks.
 Black's endgame strategy is based on preventing white from generating any counterplay.